 Chalon’s drawing is inscribed ‘Semiramide’ and dated 1828; it is therefore not a depiction of the opera’s London premier in 1824, but its revival at the King’s Theatre four years later.
 As the The London Magazine noted ‘The theatre has… been crammed, for all persons who pretend to good taste, or who know how to admire exquisite singing and finished acting go to see Madame Pasta.’
 The Times reported the first night of the run, noting:

 ‘Madame Pastas, as the Babylonian Queen, was on Saturday as powerfully effective as on all former occasions.
 Such is the peculiar influence exercised by her intense conception of great characters, that her latest efforts always increase the previous impression made on her audience.
 The universal applause of an excessively crowded house, which marked her reception when she first came on the stage, was partly meant, perhaps to show all that was expected of her; and the enthusiastic manner in which approbation was testified at the different periods of her performance, must have convinced her that the expectations she had raised were realized in a manner which fully justified them.’

 Pasta’s fame meant that Chalon’s watercolour would inevitably find a popular audience.
 It is therefore not surprising that Richard Lane produced a lithograph of the drawing in the 1830s.

-Showing Pasta in the roll of the murderous Queen, Chalon’s energetic watercolour perfectly communicates the singer’s physicality and the drama of Rossini’s opera.
-As a popular, contemporary depiction of one of the greatest sopranos of the nineteenth-century en role in one of the most demanding rolls in the repertoire, this drawing is of exceptional importance.
+Showing Pasta in the role of the murderous Queen, Chalon’s energetic watercolour perfectly communicates the singer’s physicality and the drama of Rossini’s opera.
+As a popular, contemporary depiction of one of the greatest sopranos of the nineteenth-century en role in one of the most demanding roles in the repertoire, this drawing is of exceptional importance.